oracle-devrel/leagueoflegends-optimizer/hols/mlwithoci/infra/infra.md

 1. Click on **Code Editor**.
 Next to the Cloud Shell one.
     ![Cloud Code Editor](images/cloud-code-editor.png)

-2. On the **Code Editor**, inside the Explorer section on the left panel, expand your username and navigate onto _`dev/terraform`_.
+2. On the **Code Editor**, inside the Explorer section on the left panel, expand your username and navigate to _`dev/terraform`_.
 You should see the file **`terraform.tfvars`**.
 Click on it:
     ![Go To File](images/code-editor-go-to-file.png)

-3. The file will open and you can copy values you will get from running commands on Cloud Shell and paste it on the Code Editor.
+3. The file will open and you can copy the values you will get from running commands on Cloud Shell and paste them into the Code Editor.

 4. Copy the output of the following command as the region: